 INTO ASIA'S NEW CENTURY

 A lady announcer said, 'We start the journey with soothing music,' and a folk tune floated from the train's loudspeakers as we pulled out of Hong Kong.
-Ignoring it a young passenger started strumming a guitar, and sang Lennon's Imagine.
+A young passenger picked up his guitar and started strumming Lennon's Imagine.

-Outside the passing midwinter scenery was of towns with fewer cars than bicycles, thousands of them, all shrouded, so I imaged, in grey fog.
-Later I realized it was smog.
+Passing midwinter scenery was of towns with fewer cars than bicycles, thousands of them, shrouded, so I imaged, in grey fog I later realize was smog.

 '... join us and the world will be as one ...' the young man sang.

 Early next morning in Wuhan we were hustled into a taxi.
 Finding a place to stay was an ordeal.
 Visitors to China were only allowed to stay at designated hotels.